-Also included in FY25, the City will pursue efforts to join the Yosemite Area Regional Transportation System (YARTS) Joint Powers Authority.
-Our Transportation and Airports Departments have taken proactive measures have been taken to ensure Fresno residents have access to Yosemite National Park.
-If approved, the City's annual membership would be \$50,600.
+Also included in FY25, the City joined the Yosemite Area Regional Transportation System (YARTS).
+Our Transportation and Airports Departments have taken proactive measures to ensure Fresno residents have access to Yosemite National Park.
+The City's annual membership is \$50,600.